mcmil/wuff-skeleton/README.md

 # wuff-skeleton
 This project is a skeleton for an application based on e(fx)clipse.
-Currently this sample is running on an experimental [e(fx)clipse branhch in Wuff] (https://github.com/mcmil/wuff/tree/efxclipse).
+Currently this sample is running on an experimental [e(fx)clipse branch in Wuff] (https://github.com/mcmil/wuff/tree/efxclipse).

 Please note that the sample works on  Linux and Windows machines only.
 Java 8 is required.